hrh858/rustlate/README.md

 - [Help you write literal and parametrized translations using JSON files.](#translation-files)
 - Check if all of your translation files comply with the base translations.
 - Auto-fill the missing fields in the non-complying translation files.
-- Generate ready-to-use clients for your programming language (currently, only Typescript is supported).
+- Generate ready-to-use clients for your programming language (currently, Typescript and Go (Golang) are supported).

 ## Installation
 So far building from source is the only supported way of getting the binary, these are the steps to follow: